antlr/antlr4/doc/target-agnostic-grammars.md

 Antlr does not have a general-purpose language for actions and predicates;
 these must be written in the target language of the generated the parser.
-The problem is that if one wants a grammar that "works" across a number of targets, like CSharp, Java, and Cpp, the grammar would need to be forked for each target.
-This adds a burdon of maintaining a version of the grammar for each target. _Or, so it would seem so._
+The problem is that each forked version of the grammar for a target would add to the burden of maintaining yet another file.

-It turns out that it is possible to write the grammar so that can appear to be target-independent called _target agnostic format_.
+However, it is possible to write the grammar without forking and still have target independence, called _target-agnostic format_.

 ## Rules in writing target-agnostic grammars